jaysen/zomeworks/README.md

 A Unified Graph Data Suite

-ZomeWorks is a set of software tools designed to work with graph-like knowledge bases in an integrated and seamless way.
+ZomeWorks is a planned set of software tools designed to work with graph-like knowledge bases in an integrated and seamless way.
 The suite aims to provide a powerful and flexible solution for managing, navigating, and analyzing complex knowledge networks.
 The following components are currently planned:

 ## The (rhi)Zome